 Third time’s the charm, but sometimes it takes more.
-Each single trial of time tracking implementation within our own company seemed like a tilting at windmills.
+Every single trial of time tracking implementation within our own company seemed like a tilting at windmills.
 But not anymore…

 We are aware of how difficult it may be to convince your employees to start recording the time spent on assignments.
 It is even not necessarily the matter of their unwillingness to do so.
 There are many other reasons why they don’t do it.
 Being the creators of time tracking software hasn’t been much easier for us either.
 We have struggled a number of attempts to implement this process within our team.
 Unfortunately, unsuccessfully…